 Where possible we aim to deliver this session from out in the Zoo with one of our flagship species in the background, but this is not guaranteed and is weather dependent.

-PLEASE NOTE: We use Skype as the platform for delivering the Digital Outreach sessions.
-If you do not use this in your classroom already, please check with your IT support that it is possible to use Skype at your school (it can sometimes be blocked as it is classed as social media).
+PLEASE NOTE: We recommend Microsoft Teams as the platform for delivering the Digital Outreach sessions.
+If you do not use this in your classroom already, other platforms are available to use upon request.

 Upon booking you will be sent a set up guide including support for setting up the session, a full session outline, key words glossary and pre- & post-session activity suggestions.